jkilleen15/oilapp/README.md

   X Make sure this route has a variable in it
 X Make sure to wrap all routes in Switch

-* Create links to the list (NEED TO - currently resides on page) and X create routes, put them anywhere in App.js outside of the Switch.
+OK Create links to the list (NEED TO - currently resides on page) and X create routes, put them anywhere in App.js outside of the Switch.

 ### Redux